How are your programs operating during the COVID-19 pandemic?

 Shortly after 9 a.m., the entire camp gathers for morning circle which includes an animated and engaging thematic story told each day by a different staff member, and potentially songs or animal forms where campers learn to use their bodies creatively and understand how animals live.

-At 2:45, the clans are back at our starting spot.
-They have their final circles in which they are able to tell their favorite stories of the day, maybe get in a final game, and are ready to leave by 3 p.m.
+At 2:30 p.m., the clans are back at their initial location.
+They have their final circles in which they are able to tell their favorite stories of the day, maybe get in a final game, and are ready to leave by 3:00 p.m.

 How are your camp staff members selected, and what are their qualifications?

 Our staff are a mix of salaried, seasoned, year-round field instructors with years of experience with youth and adults, as well as seasonal staff who have completed intensive training in our curriculum and our philosophy of education.
-Many instructors have completed our rigorous one-year Anake Outdoor School, as well as a second year of apprenticeship as a youth instructor.
+Many instructors have completed our rigorous one-year Immersion program, and/or a second year of our Nature Instructor Training apprenticeship as a youth instructor.

 When choosing the staff members to take part in a camp experience for children, we look for people who have a deep respect and love of children, experience in the outdoors, and a deep knowledge of the natural world and a passion to pass on their wonder and enthusiasm to others.